Category: Advice

 Online fraud has become more sophisticated in recent years, especially as digital payments, mobile connectivity, and remote communication have grown rapidly across India.
 Scammers are now using fear, authority, and technology together to manipulate people into transferring money or sharing sensitive details.
 One such emerging threat is the digital arrest scam, which has affected individuals across age groups and professions.

-To clarify, digital arrest meaning refers to a fraudulent tactic where scammers falsely claim that a person is under “arrest” or “detention” through digital means such as video calls, phone calls, or messaging apps.
+Digital arrest meaning refers to a fraudulent tactic where scammers falsely claim that a person is under "arrest" or "detention" through digital means such as video calls, phone calls, or messaging apps.
 In reality, digital arrest is not a legal process in India.

 If you are wondering is digital arrest legal in India, the answer is no. Indian law does not recognise any form of arrest conducted over phone calls, video calls, or online communication.
 Any such claim is a clear red flag.